 Each course day runs from 9:30am - 5:30pm and mostly consists of hands-on projects interspersed with presentations.
 The main goal is to "learn by doing."

 This workshop is for experienced programmers.
 Prior familiarity with systems programming and concurrency topics is advised.

 The course is taught by Hillel Wayne.
 Hillel is the author of Learn TLA+ (http://www.learntla.com) and Practical TLA+ (Apress, est October 2018).
-He is in expert in the applicable of formal methods and works to make it an accessible, useful tool for people in startups and the industry.
+He is in expert in the application of formal methods and works to make them an accessible, useful tool for people in startups and the industry.
 In his free time, he is a juggler and chocolatier.
 You can find him at http://hillelwayne.com or on Twitter at @hillelogram.